 Despite its growing popularity, the 10-kilometer island which is made up of 70% forest, remained an elusive treasure due to its natural setting.
 Palaui Island lies off northeastern tip of Luzon where waters can be rough in certain months caused by the battering winds of northeast monsoon and travel can be long which would require a 14-hour bus ride from Manila where most of the travelers would come from.
 However, it’s worth noting that Palaui is only a swimming distance once you get to its jump-off point in the mainland of Sta.
 Ana, Cagayan.
 So, if enduring a long bus ride comes off as an easy task to you, getting the best experience of Palaui is only a matter of knowing when the seas are at peace.

-It is said that only the persevering of hearts bother to visit this glorious sight.
-If you’re up for a low-key type of relaxation, trekking through gentle thorny grasses, camping to a breathtaking vista, or bumming to secluded beaches – then Palaui island is the right place for you.
+It is said that only the persevering of hearts bother to visit Palaui Island.
+If you’re up for a low-key type of relaxation, ready to trek through gentle thorny grasses, all prepared to camp out to a breathtaking vista, or always on the go to bum to secluded beaches – Palaui island is the right place for you.

 HOW TO GET TO PALAUI ISLAND